 The photograph was taken in May 1941.
-(From Private Collection)
+(From Private Collection PLEASE DO NOT COPY)

 The 2 pillboxes shown above can be found overlooking the River Bann on the Portadown to Gilford Road where they were constructed as part of a major defence line in the event of a German invasion via the neutral Republic of Ireland.

 The top one is at Moyallen with the lower one being at Drumlyn House.
 Both are in very good condition.

 Rifleman Charles Joseph McClatchey 1st (Airborne) Battalion, Royal Ulster Rifles.

 In May 1939 he had walked with his friend Junior Greer all the way to Belfast to join the army.
 When the Recruiting Sergeant realised they were under age both returned home however Joe was not giving up and borrowed his older brothers Birth Certificate before going to Omagh where he joined at St Lucia Barracks!

 Joe is shown in Portadown on the left.
 The group photograph shows the royal Ulster Rifles on 5th June 1944 ready for action.
 (PLEASE DO NOT COPY) (McClatchey family)